Table of Contents

 Nurses use evidence-based strategies to assess, plan, and implement treatments tailored to individual needs.
 It stands true for hospitals, clinics, and home care settings alike.

-In this blog, we’ll explore nursing interventions, a key part of FBNPC’s NCLEX prep course, so you can become the best registered nurse possible.
+In this blog, we’ll explore nursing interventions, a key part of FBNPC’s Best NCLEX prep course, so you can become the best registered nurse possible.

 What is Nursing Intervention?